Kzin: Kdaptist

 The Kdaptists are a religious sect of the Kzin.
 Prior to contacting humans, the predatory Kzin had conquered every species they had encountered, but humans—who, at the time of first contact, were believed by the Kzin to be unarmed pacifists—have consistently defeated the Kzinti.
-This was baffling and humiliating to the Kzinti, whose own religion told them that they were the pinnacle of Creation.
+This was baffling and humiliating to the Kzinti, whose own religion told them that they were the pinnacle of creation.

 During the first Man-Kzin War, a fighter pilot named Kdapt-Captain was captured by the Catskinner, an artificial intelligence sent by the Terrans to the Alpha Centauri system.
-Kdapt-Captain was kept in near-total sensory deprivation, except for the smell of his dead and rotting shipmates, suffering from dehydration and starvation for several days, and when he was finally rescued (by humans), claimed to have seen God.
+Kdapt-Captain was kept in near-total sensory deprivation, except for the smell of his dead and rotting shipmates.
+He suffered from dehydration and starvation for several days, and when he was finally rescued (by humans), claimed to have seen God.

 Changing his name to Kdapt-Preacher, he settled on Wunderland and lived as a hermit, telling whomever he met that God made Man, not Kzin, in his own image.
 He began wearing a mask of human skin during his prayers, so that God might think he was one of His human children.

-By the time of the events in Ringworld, Kdaptism has become a minor, if not tolerated, religion.
-Speaker-to-Animals when confronted tells Louis Wu that he was raised by Kdaptists but that it 'didn't take'.
+By the time of the events in Ringworld, Kdaptism had become a minor, if not tolerated, religion.
+Speaker-to-Animals, when confronted, tells Louis Wu that he was raised by Kdaptists but that it 'didn't take'.

 Homeworld

 The Kzin homeworld is called "Kzin" by all other races save the Kzinti, who call it "Homeworld" or "Kzinhome".
 It orbits the star 61 Ursae Majoris and has stronger surface gravity and both a longer day and year than Earth.
-The Patriarch rules from a large palace on the world.
+The Patriarch rules from a large palace on the planet.
 At the end of the last Man-Kzin War, around 2618, Kzin was occupied and disarmed by human armies.

 Patriarch

 The Kzinti Patriarch is the leader of the Kzin race.
 As with other facets of the Kzinti culture, natural selection is used to choose the Patriarch through combat.
 Throughout the range of the Known Space books, the patriarchy is held by the Riit family.
-The patriarch has a range of privileges including a protected hunting reserve and the authority to assign full names to Kzin who have brought glory or honor to the Kzinti empire.
-There are in fact two Patriarchs as the smaller, lost colony of Kzinti on the Ringworld also has a Patriarch, in addition to the main Kzinti empire.
+The patriarch has a range of privileges, including a protected hunting reserve and the authority to assign full names to Kzin who have brought glory or honor to the Kzinti empire.
+There are in fact two Patriarchs as the smaller, lost colony of Kzinti on the Ringworld also has a patriarch in addition to the main Kzinti empire.